Premature Infant Hesi Case Study

 The care plan for Ethan should address each of the identified nursing diagnoses.
 Specific interventions will include:

 • Respiratory Support: Continued mechanical ventilation with close monitoring of respiratory parameters.
 Weaning from the ventilator will be gradual and carefully monitored.
-Suctioning as needed to clear airway secretions.
+Suctioning as needed to clear airway secretions That's the part that actually makes a difference..

 • Infection Control: Strict adherence to infection control protocols, including hand hygiene, gowning, and gloving.
 Prophylactic antibiotics may be administered.